Etosha National Park Travel Guide

 You may also want to look at

-Andersson’s Camp will be closed for a rebuild from 1 January 2018 to August 2019 for a more upmarket offering with seven guest units and a family unit.
-The new campus for the Ongava Research Centre will also be established here before the reopening.
-Andersson’s Camp is family-friendly and ideally located to enjoy the extensive and private 30 000-hectare Ongava Game Reserve, with excursions into neighbouring Etosha National Park – Namibia’s most famous wildlife safari destination.
-It's also one of the best places to see black rhino and white rhino in southern Africa.
+Anderssons at Ongava is family-friendly and ideally located to enjoy the extensive and private 30,000-hectare Ongava Game Reserve, with game drive excursions into neighbouring Etosha National Park – Namibia's most famous wildlife safari destination.
+Ongava is one of the best places in southern Africa to see black and white rhinos.